alexreardon/memoize-one/README.md

 getA.call(temp2); // 30
 ```

 Therefore, in order to prevent against unexpected results, `memoizeOne` takes into account the current execution context (`this`) of the memoized function.
-If `this` is different to the previous invokation then it is considered a change in argument. [further discussion](https://github.com/alexreardon/memoize-one/issues/3).
+If `this` is different to the previous invocation then it is considered a change in argument. [further discussion](https://github.com/alexreardon/memoize-one/issues/3).

 Generally this will be of no impact if you are not explicity controlling the `this` context of functions you want to memoize with [explicit binding](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md#explicit-binding)  or [implicit binding](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md#implicit-binding). `memoizeOne` will detect when you are manipulating `this` and will then consider the `this` context as an argument.
 If `this` changes, it will re-execute the original function even if the arguments have not changed.